gandradep/bookstoreApp/README.md

 # Bookstore App
 > Setting up with react with redux for the bookstore app.
+Using createAsyncThunk as middleware to get, post and delete books from book API.

 ## Built With

 - Html, Js, Css.
 - Webpack.
 - React
+- Redux
 - Linters.
 - ReactRouter